Job Prospects... At a glance

 Teachers may take on management or specialist roles, such as head of department, curriculum specialist, or leading teachers of a particular year-group.
 These roles are paid additional remuneration - often through one or more “units” (these are allowances worth $4,000 per year).

-Early childhood teachers with a three-year degree earn between $48,000 and $69,000.
+Early childhood teachers with a three-year degree earn between $47,000 and $71,000.
 Those with a four-year degree can start at about $48,000 and progress to a maximum of about $76,000 after seven years.
-Early childhood teachers with leadership roles (such as head teachers) earn around $79,000 a year.
+Early childhood teachers with leadership roles (such as head teachers) earn up to $98,000 a year, depending on the number of children and staff.

 Teachers who teach in schools that are hard to staff may earn an extra $3,500 in their third, fourth and fifth years under the government’s voluntary bonding Scheme.